-Dallas' 12 Best Coffee Shops | PaperCity Magazine
+The 20 Best Coffee Shops in Dallas — All-Around Energizing Spots in the City

+White Rhino Coffee opened its first location in Cedar Hill in 2007.
+(Photo by Kathy Tran)

+Costa Rican coffee shop The Berni Bean has outposts in downtown Dallas and Deep Ellum.
+(Courtesy)

-Throughout the pandemic, one thing that has not changed has been the ability to get great coffee in Dallas.
-Local shops have even stepped it up with new outdoor seating options, walk-up windows, and curbside pickup.
-These are the kinds of coffee shops you want to come back to over and over again, not just for the perfect cappuccino, but for the friendly atmosphere and good vibes.
+These are the kinds of coffee shops you want to come back to over and over again, not just for the perfect cappuccino or matcha latte, but for the friendly atmosphere and good vibes.

-Here are the 12 best coffee shops in Dallas:
+Ahead, discover the 25 best coffee shops in Dallas:

 Merit Coffee